Soccer-Spain's 2-0 victory leaves champagne on ice for Scotland

-SEVILLA, Spain, Oct 12 (Reuters) - Alvaro Morata and Oihan Sancet scored second-half goals as Spain ensured their would be no Scottish party with a 2-0 victory in their Euro 2024 Group A encounter on Thursday, leaving Scotland waiting a little longer to book a finals place.
+SEVILLA, Spain, Oct 12 (Reuters) - Alvaro Morata and Oihan Sancet scored second-half goals as Spain ensured their would be no Scottish party with a 2-0 victory in their Euro 2024 Group A encounter on Thursday, leaving a frustrated Scotland waiting to book a finals place.

 Scotland lead the group with 15 points from their six games having endured defeat for the first time in the campaign, while Spain have 12 points from five matches and Norway 10 from six.